vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 parallel position with each hand individually, but no further.
 I was able to get it to close by wrapping one hand around another for the last portion (from parallel to close).

+## Update on 2024-08-02

+For the last few weeks, I have switched to a practice of doing the 150 lb hand gripper and then the 100 lb hand gripper every morning, and keeping them closed for several seconds.

+This is the sequence I have been following:

+* Right hand on 150 lb: I close and keep closed for about 4-10 seconds.

+* Left hand on 150 lb: I close and keep closed for about 4-10 seconds.

+* Right hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+That's why I start with the 150 lb.

+* Left hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+That's why I start with the 150 lb.